magento/devdocs/src/guides/v2.3/config-guide/elasticsearch/es-config-stopwords.md

 To change the directory:

-1. As the file system owner, open the Elasticsearch/OpenSearch `di.xml` in a text editor.
+1. As the file system owner, open the Elasticsearch `di.xml` in a text editor.

    If you cloned the repository, it's located at `app/code/Magento/Elasticsearch/etc/di.xml`